 Entry and exit

-The fee is valid for multiple re-entries within a period of one year as of the date of payment.
+The fee is valid for multiple re-entries within a period of one year from the date of payment.
 If you plan to re-enter Argentina within this timeframe, keep a copy of your receipt.
 Australian citizens born in Argentina are exempt from the fee and should pass through the Argentine passport control line on entry in order to be exempt from the payment.
 Australian citizens holding a business visa or student visa are also exempt from payment.

 Visas are required for work permits, study and for Australian diplomatic and official passports holders and must be arranged prior to arrival in Argentina from your nearest Embassy or Consulate of Argentina.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest